Cutting & arranging apples appealingly is a waste of time if the fruit browns and the kids won’t eat it!

 - Slice the fruit in water.
 There’s no need to stop the oxidization process if it never starts!
 I’ve never tried this – my sink is very small.

 - Brush or dip sliced apples in lemon juice.
 Lemon juice, lemonade, orange juice, even apple juice – any fruit juice containing citric acid will slow the enzymatic reaction.
 The downside to this is the apples may taste a little like the juice used.

 - Soak cut fruit in ginger ale.
 Michelle of Muffin Tin Mom uses this method to keep her apple slices looking good without affecting the flavor.
 Any soda with citric acid would work; Sprite was another suggestion I came across.
 This method does add extra sugar however.

 - Soak the slices in salt water.
 Not too much though, and not for too long.
 Monica of The Yummy Life suggests soaking in a mixture of 1/2 teaspoon of salt per quart of water, for about 3-5 minutes.

 - Sprinkle with ascorbic acid powder.
 What’s that?
 Vitamin C!
 You can get ascorbic acid/Vitamin C powder from health food stores.
 Trader Joe’s makes Vitamin C crystals which can be dissolved in water.
 I use an ascorbic-acid based product called Fruit Fresh, found with the canning products in many grocery & department stores.

 - Wrap a rubber band around a sliced apple put back together.
-Melissa of Another Lunch shows how to do this.
+Details from The Kitchn.
 The rubber band secures the apple slices tightly together so they aren’t exposed to the air.
 This is a great trick if you’re packing a whole apple, but won’t help if you’re packing just a few slices or need to fit them in a container.